 Failure to Meet Course Requirements.
-If a student exceeds the permitted number of class absences or otherwise fails to do the work of a course, an instructor can inform that student in writing that it will be impossible for the student to pass the course and an "F" will be the result when grades are turned in.
+If a student exceeds the permitted number of class absences or otherwise fails to do the work of a course making normal evaluation of academic performance impossible, an instructor can inform that student in writing that it will be impossible for the student to pass the course and an "WF" will be the result when grades are turned in.
 The instructor may wish to suggest to the student that further attendance or completion of class work will not change this outcome.
 If this notice comes prior to the official last day to withdraw from a course, the student may withdraw and receive a grade of "WD."
-After that date, the grade will be "F."
+After that date, the grade will be "WF."

 A copy of the notification letter will be sent to the appropriate academic administrator.
 Any exemption from this policy must be discussed with the instructor personally, and the instructor has the final judgment.

 Grading System.
 The college grading system defines the following marks as graded hours and assigns the grade points shown per credit hour:

-- A = Superior work (A+ or A, 4.0; A-, 3.67)
+- A = Superior work (A + or A, 4.0; A-, 3.67)

 - B = Above average work (B+, 3.33; B, 3.0; B-, 2.67)

 - C = Average work (C+, 2.33; C, 2.0)

-- C-= Below graduation standards (1.67)
+- C- = Below graduation standards (1.67)

 - D = Below Graduation Standards (D+, 1.33; D, 1.0; D-, 0.67)

 - F = Failure (0 points)

+- WF= Withdrawal Failure (0 points)